cloudfoundry/community/toc/rfc/rfc-0027-generic-per-route-features.md

 ### Size Limits

-To prevent excessive NATS bandwidth consumption, Cloud Controller MUST enforce a configurable maximum size for the serialized route options map.
+To prevent excessive resource consumption, Cloud Controller MUST enforce a configurable maximum size for the serialized route options map.
 This limit applies to the total JSON-encoded size of the `options` field.